 Finally, select the F.Courtyard layer.
-The courtyard outline should surround the part with a 0.25 mm clearance.
+We want the courtyard outline to surround the part with a 0.25 mm clearance.

-Use a different strategy to draw this layer.
+For variety, we can use a different strategy to draw the shape on this layer.
 Switch to a 1mm grid instead of a custom grid, and draw a rectangle roughly surrounding the footprint.
-Double click on the rectangle to edit its properties, and enter the corner coordinates of the rectangle directly - they are shown in the screenshot below.
+Select the rectangle and press $\[E\]$ to edit its properties, and enter the corner coordinates of the rectangle directly.
+The corner coordinates are: